Options

 type: object

-This object is used to generate your automated styleguide.
+This object is used to generate your automated design token overview.

 folder